The Chairman (M.I album): Singles

+The Chairman was supported by two promotional singles.
+The first promotional single, "Chairman", was released on March 19, 2013.
+Jointly produced by E.Kelly, Chopstix and M.I, the song was initially announced as the album's lead single.
+"Chairman" was launched via a Google Plus hangout, which was live-streamed on Google Plus and YouTube.
+The accompanying music video for "Chairman" was filmed in Los Angeles and uploaded to YouTube on May 13, 2013.
+According to the website Saturday Beats, M.I spent ₦10 million on the video shoot.
+The second promotional single, "King James", was released on August 21, 2014.
+M.I describes the song as a non-profit project designed to create awareness and inspire social change.
+"King James" received generally mixed reviews from music critics.

+"Bad Belle" was released as the album's lead single on December 4, 2014.
+Its music video was directed by Mex and features cameo appearances from Basketmouth, Mode 9, Sound Sultan, Yung6ix and Show Dem Camp, among others.
+The album's second single, "Monkey", was released on March 26, 2015.
+The video for the song was self-directed by M.I.
+"Bullion Van" was released as the album's third single.
+Its official music video was directed by Mex.
+Kemi Adetiba recorded an unreleased music video for the song at Koga Studios.
+The video received a nomination for Best Afro Hip Hop Video at the 2015 Nigerian Music Video Awards.

 Composition

 The Chairman encompasses several layers of M.I's autobiography.
 On the album's opener "The Beginning/Nobody", M.I plays the role of a crazy teacher with his voice.
 In the Chigul-assisted track "Monkey", he raps with a gospel flow over a highlife instrumental.
 In "Human Being", he reminds listeners that celebrity is not all its hyped up to be.
-In "Rich", M.I narrates his grass to grace story.
-In "Brother", he enlists Nosa to help him depict the cracks at Chocolate City.
+In "Rich", M.I narrates his grass to grace story and in "Brother", he enlists Nosa to help him depict the cracks at Chocolate City.
 "Shekpe" is a song that celebrates street life and low-cost highs.
 In "Enemies", M.I and Patoranking tell listeners that the world of celebrity is a land filled with haters.
 "Yours" is an ode to his core fans who supported him from day one.
-In "The End/The Chairman", M.I tells listeners that the real chairman is God.
+On the album's closing track, "The End/The Chairman", M.I tells listeners that the real chairman is God.

-Promotional singles

-The Chairman was supported by two promotional singles.
-The first promotional single "Chairman" was released on March 19, 2013; it was initially announced as the album's lead single.
-The song was produced by E.Kelly, Chopstix and M.I.
-It was launched via a Google Plus hangout, which was streamed live on Google Plus and YouTube.
-On May 13, 2013, the music video for "Chairman" was uploaded to YouTube; it was shot and directed in Los Angeles.
-According to Saturday Beats, M.I spent ₦10 million on the video shoot.

-The second promotional single, titled "King James", was released on August 21, 2014.
-M.I describes the song as a non-profit project designed to create awareness and inspire social change.
-"King James" received generally mixed reviews from music critics.